 Click the days below to reveal more information.

 You begin your holiday on the first evening in either in Larne or Broughshane – depending on accommodation availability.

 On arrival you will receive you information pack containing all your maps & route notes for your trip.

 After a hearty breakfast you will be transferred to Ballyboley Forest.
 From here you will travel west in the shadow of Slemish Mountain.
 On arrival to the end of your hike you will be transferred back to Broughshane/ Larne for your overnight.

-Walk Details: Distance: 16kms.
-Duration: 5hours.
+Walk Details: Distance: 11kms.
 Max.
 Height: 400m.
 Rocky, muddy mountain and grass tracks with some road walking.
 Can be wet underfoot – boots essential.

 Walk Details: Distance: 20kms.
-Duration: 6hours.
 Max.
 Height: 400m.
 Rocky, muddy mountain and grass tracks with some road walking.
 Can be wet underfoot – boots essential